ModelInference/dinv/README.md

 The output of the logmerger is a set of dtrace files.
-The dtrace files have names corresponding to the program points where the values they track have been extracted from.
+The dtrace files have names corresponding to the program points from where the values they track have been extracted.
 An individual point has a name of the form

 `point` = `_hostid_packageName_FileName_lineNumber`